PyWPS/presentation/03-pywps-4.rst

 ---------------

    * A four step approach:

-      -  ***No validation*** - always considered valid.
+      -  *No validation* - always considered valid.
-      -  ***Simply validation*** - uses just the *mimeType*.
+      -  *Simple validation* - uses just the *mimeType*.
-      -  ***Strict validation*** - attempts to open *Complex* inputs with GDAL, comparing with *mimeType*.
+      -  *Strict validation* - attempts to open *Complex* inputs with GDAL, comparing with *mimeType*.
-      -  ***Very strict validation*** - uses an XML schema.
+      -  *Very strict validation* - uses an XML schema.

    * Plus custom validation, already including:

-      .
-ESRI Shapefile
+      - ESRI Shapefile
-      .
-GeoJASON
+      - GeoJASON
-      .
-GML
+      - GML
-      .
-GeoTIFF
+      - GeoTIFF

 Process Containerising
 ----------------------

    * WPS server should run *Execute* requests concurrently.

-      . but in totally insulated fashion;
+      - but in totally insulated fashion;
-      . no shared resources or data.
+      - no shared resources or data.

    * PyWPS-3:

-      . a temporary folder is created for each *Execute*;
+      - a temporary folder is created for each *Execute*;
-      . resulting data is moved to publishing folder;
+      - resulting data is moved to publishing folder;
-      . temporary folder is deleted at execution end.
+      - temporary folder is deleted at execution end.

    * PyWPS-4 aims at a safer approach:

-      .
-Docker
+      - Docker
-      . vagrant
+      - vagrant
-      . ...
+      - ...

 Asynchronous Execution
 ----------------------

    * PyWPS can process various *Execute* requests in parallel:

-      . configurable number;
+      - configurable number;
-      . plus a queue of waiting requestes.
+      - plus a queue of waiting requestes.

    * PyWPS-4 now uses the Python *Multiprocessing* module:

-      . *os.fork()* abandoned;
+      - *os.fork()* abandoned;
-      .
-PyWPS now runs on Windows too.
+      - PyWPS now runs on Windows too.

    * Process metadata now stored in a local SQLite database:

-      . logging;
+      - logging;
-      . *Execute* request queueing.
+      - *Execute* request queueing.
-      .
-WPS 2.0 functionality to pause and resume processes.
+      - WPS 2.0 functionality to pause and resume processes.

 Future Work